-I begin the story with Claude Bernard, the French Physiologist, who said:
+I begin with Claude Bernard, the French Physiologist, who said:

-I visited Claude Bernard’s original cottage at Saint Julien in the Beaujolais wine region, north of Lyon, viewed Bernard’s writing desk, chair, fireplace and sampled the wine from the vineyard.
-One of the world’s rare geniuses.
+I visited Claude Bernard’s original cottage at Saint Julien in the Beaujolais wine region, north of Lyon.
+I viewed Bernard’s writing desk, chair, fireplace and sampled the wine from the vineyard.
+Bernard was one of the world’s rare geniuses.

 What is psychological homeostasis?